Sung Jae-gi: Jump

-Sung repeated his intention to survive the jump, saying that the bulgogi party scheduled for 7 pm in his office that day was still on.
-"That’s why I said I’ll jump BEFORE 7 o’clock.
-Let’s eat bulgogi", he said.
-Before Sung jumped off the bridge, he wrote "I'm confident that I can survive".
-He checked the depth of the water before he jumped, and arranged for a lifeguard to watch the jump.
-However, he acknowledged the risk: "If something goes wrong with me, the Secretary General will succeed me as the representative of the association.
-Please remember me even if my lame attempt fails."
-He left a note:

 On July 26, 2013, Sung took a taxi from Yeongdeungpo to Mapo District with Han Seung-oh, Lee Ji-hun and five other people.
 Although he was accompanied by two lifeguards, it had rained heavily that day and the day before.
-At 3:00 pm, Sung jumped from the Mapo Bridge. just before the Jump, he was last said "Male is one human(남자도 사람이다.
-Namjado Saramyida)".
+At 3:00 pm, Sung jumped from the Mapo Bridge.

 Rescue efforts began at about 3:20 pm, and a broad search of the Han River was conducted.
 Although about 30 firefighters and a helicopter searched near the Mapo Bridge, he was not found by 9 pm Friday and the search was suspended for the night.
 About 50 firefighters from the Yeongdeungpo Fire Station, one helicopter and three rescue boats continued the search Saturday and Sunday; six ambulances stood by.
-On July 28, 2013.

 Sung's body was found near the south end of the Seogang Bridge, connecting Yeouido to northern Seoul, on July 29.
 He was barefoot, and his white shirt and dark-gray pants were what he was wearing when he jumped.
 On August 1, Sung was cremated and his ashes buried in a crypt in the Gyongsan Park Cemetery (경산 공원 묘원) in Namchon (남천면), Gyeongsan, North Gyeongsang.
 There was a reported month-long increase in copycat suicides in August 2013.

-Legacy

-According to the Korea Times, the online grief and rage were misplaced.
-Han Seung-oh, Sung's nominated successor and a founding member of Man of Korea, called Sung's jump a "risky stunt" to raise ₩100 million for the organization.